MDhewei/MOFF/README.md

                   the same length as the mutant allele DNA sequence.

      -p PREFIX, --prefix PREFIX
-                Prefix of the file to save the outputs, default: AlleleTest.
+                Prefix of the file to save the outputs, in the format PREFIX + _allele_specific_knockouts,
+                default: AlleleTest.

      -o OUTPUTDIR, --outputdir OUTPUTDIR
-                   Directory to save output files, if no directory is given, a output folder named MOFF_aggregation will be generated in current working directory.
+                   Directory to save output files, if no directory is given, a output folder named MOFF_Allele will be generated in current working directory.

 #### Example to run MOFF allele